radrow/ddtrace/SCENARIOS.md

 In *Section 7* of the companion paper we evaluate DDMon's performance in different test scenarios involving various forms of deterministic and non-deterministic deadlocks, as well as executions that terminate successfully.
-Each one of such test scenarios is described as a "scenario file" written in a domain-specific language (DSL) which declares a number of services and then specifies how they exchange queries and responses with each other (possibly leading to a deadlock).
+Each one of these test scenarios is described as a "scenario file" written in a domain-specific language (DSL) which declares a number of services and then specifies how they exchange queries and responses with each other (possibly leading to a deadlock).